vacu9708/Study-records/Development methodology/Simultaneous processing/readme.md

 # Concurrent programming
-Concurrenct programming refers to dividing a task into smaller subtasks and processing them at the same time.
-Concurrency involves both actual and apparent simultaneous execution of multiple tasks.<br>
+Concurrenct programming refers to executing multiple tasks simultaneously, which involves both actual and apparent simultaneous execution of multiple tasks.<br>
-The example below does not improve the speed because the threads only appear to be executed simultaneously.
+The example below divides a task into smaller subtasks and processes them simultaneously but does not improve the speed because the threads only appear to be executed simultaneously.
+Concurrent programming requires synchronization mechanisms to prevent race conditions.
 ~~~python
 import time